apple/foundationdb/documentation/sphinx/source/disk-snapshot-backup.rst

 In response to the snapshot request from the user, FoundationDB will run a user specified ``snapshot create binary`` on all processes which has persistent data in it, binary should call filesystem/disk system specific snapshot create API and gather some additional data for the restore.

 Before using the ``snapshot`` command the following setup needs to be done

 * Write a program that will snapshot the local disk store when invoked by the ``fdbserver`` with the following arguments:
   * UID - 32 byte alpha-numeric unique identifier, the same identifier will be passed to all the nodes in the cluster, can be used to identify the set of disk snapshots associated with this backup
   * Version - version string of the FoundationDB binary
   * Path - path of the FoundationDB disk store to be snapshotted
   * Role - tlog/storage/coordinator, identifies the role of the node on which the snapshot is being invoked
 * Install ``snapshot create binary`` on the FoundationDB instance in a secure path that can be invoked by the ``fdbserver``
 * Set a new config parameter ``whitelist_binpath`` for ``fdbserver`` section, whose value is the absolute ``snapshot create binary`` path.
 Running any ``snapshot`` command will validate that it is in the ``whitelist_binpath``.
 This is a security mechanism to stop running a random/unsecure command on the cluster by a client using ``snapshot`` command
 * ``snapshot create program`` should capture any additional data needed to restore the cluster, additional data could be stored as tags in cloud environments or it could be stored in an additional file/directory in the data repository and then snapshotted.
 The section below describes a recommended specification of the list of things that can be gathered by the binary:

 ``snapshot`` is a synchronous command and when it returns successfully backup is considered complete.
 The time it takes to finish a backup is a function of the time it takes to snapshot the disk store.
 For eg: if disk snapshot takes 1 second, time to finish backup should be less than < 10 seconds, this is a general guidance and in some cases it may take longer.
 If the command is aborted by the user then the disk snapshots should not be used for restore, because the state of backup is undefined.
-If the command fails or aborts, operator can issue the next backup by issuing another ``snapshot``.
+If the command fails or aborts, operator can retry by issuing another ``snapshot`` command.

 Backup Specification